 Most modern laptop batteries use lithium and this will provide longer life than other materials will.
 So check to see that any laptop you are thinking of purchasing has a lithium battery.
 Every time that you charge your laptop battery, you will shorten its life by a small amount.

-The bottom line with laptop battery life is the material used in construction (lithium is the best), the number of charges that your laptop battery receives and the amount of use that your laptop gets.
+The bottom line with laptop battery life is the material used in construction (lithium is the best), the number of charges that your laptop battery receives, and the amount of use your laptop gets.
 We will discuss laptop usage in more detail below.

 Ignore Laptop Battery Life claims from manufacturers

 The amount of time that your laptop battery remains usable will depend on how much you use it without the aid of a power adapter to charge it.
-When you purchase a laptop, pay little attention to the claims made by the manufacturer regarding battery life.
+Therefore, when you purchase a laptop, pay little attention to the claims made by the manufacturer regarding battery life.

 Laptop manufacturers have no idea how you will use their products.
 They are also in the business of selling laptops to you, so they are going to provide you with the best-case scenarios every time.
 Your laptop battery may not last as long as the manufacturer claims and if this is the case, they will blame you.